 - an ability to grasp complex issues quickly and explain them in simple, concise language

 - resilience, determination, flexibility, persistence, motivation and integrity.

 To start your career in journalism, you'll need a good record of relevant work experience accompanied by a professional file of cuttings (samples of your published writing).
 Take every opportunity to write articles and reviews for local, free, national or specialist publications, especially if you get a byline (your name above the story).
 Get involved in student newspapers and try to build up a network of sources.

 While you're a student, join organisations for information and networking opportunities, such as the National Union of Journalists (NUJ) or the Chartered Institute of Journalists (CIoJ).

 For work experience opportunities keep an eye on publications and websites such as:

-The Press Association also offers work experience.
+PA Media also offers work experience.